 How Does Magnesium Citrate Compare to Other Forms of Magnesium?

-Dr. John Powers, PhD, Microbiology, Partner and Scientific Advisor, Gowling GWL
+Dr. Jon-Paul Powers, PhD, Microbiology, Partner and Scientific Advisor, Gowling GWL

 Despite its essential role in human health, many modern diets are deficient in magnesium.
 As a result, many consumers select magnesium supplements as a convenient way to meet their daily requirements.
 Supplements contain a variety of inorganic and organic forms of magnesium, whose effectiveness may depend upon their bioavailability in the body.
 Magnesium citrate, and other organic magnesium salts, have demonstrated superior bioavailability to inorganic magnesium salts.
 This makes magnesium citrate an effective source material for oral magnesium supplementation.